bluedragon1221/notes/Linux/Git/Dotfiles (Home Repo).md

 ```gitignore
 *
 ```
-This makes all files and folders in the git repo ignored by default.
+This makes all files and directories in the git repo ignored by default.

 # Usage
 ## Adding Files